Student Housing Project Underway

 May 20, 2014

-Wabash College has begun construction on new student housing that will add 136 beds for independent students.
+Wabash College has begun construction on new student housing that will add 136 beds in a wide range of room configurations.

 The $15 million plan includes the construction of two 38-bed halls, two 16-bed lodges, and two duplex-style townhomes with 12 beds each.
 The project was given final approval by the College’s Board of Trustees during the recently completed graduation weekend.